 Computer Science and Engineering (M.S., Ph.D.)

-The Department of Computer Science and Engineering offers both the Master of Science (M.S.) and the Doctor of Philosophy (Ph.D.) degrees.
+The School of Computing offers both the Master of Science (M.S.) and the Doctor of Philosophy (Ph.D.) degrees.

 Requirements for the Master’s degrees

 The M.S. program in Computer Science and Engineering is offered in two varieties: Plan A, requiring a master’s thesis, and Plan B, based entirely on coursework.
 Each of these programs requires a total of 30 credits, with the thesis counting for nine credits in the Plan A program.
 Thus the Plan A program allows a student to combine individual study with general coursework.
 We strongly encourage the Plan A degree for students aspiring to pursue doctoral studies.